Karunyakp/NexHire-AI/SECURITY.md

 NexHire Platinum is a proprietary, live production system.
 Security updates are applied continuously to the official deployment.

-Version

-Status

-Description

-Live Production

-:white_check_mark: Supported
+✅ Live Production: Supported

-The version currently deployed on Streamlit Cloud.
+Description: The version currently deployed on Streamlit Cloud.

-Local / Forks

-:x: Not Supported
+❌ Local / Forks: Not Supported

-Unauthorized copies or local clones are not supported.
+Description: Unauthorized copies or local clones are not supported.

 Reporting a Vulnerability